 Park It in the Barn

 Yours might be the kid who develops a lifelong love for tractors, joins National FFA Organization (Future Farmers of America) and begs for a miniature ride-on tractor when other kids just want a new bike.
-But even if tractors are just a passing mania, the videos are fun, instructive and a goofy, big-wheel, good time opportunity to talk about farming, food sources, and life in harmony with the earth.
-Tractor videos show what happens when those barn doors swing open, and farmers unleash their superpowers, most of the time at about five to seven miles per hour.
+But even if tractors are just a passing mania, the videos are fun, instructive and a goofy, big-wheel, good-time opportunity to talk about farming, food sources, and life in harmony with the earth.
+Tractor videos are not only entertaining, but they show what happens when those barn doors swing open, and farmers unleash their superpowers, most of the time at about five to seven miles per hour.
+For more tractor fun, check out diecast farm toys and Antique Hammer Mill tractors.